 The Bottom Line

-Your junior frontend developer resume should show what you've accomplished, not just what you've done.
-Focus on impact, use numbers, and keep it clean and ATS-friendly.
+At this stage of your frontend developer career, your resume should demonstrate not just competence, but strategic thinking and the ability to deliver measurable results.
 When you're ready, use our free resume builder to create a polished, professional resume in minutes.

 Average Salary: $65,000 - $90,000 | Job Outlook: Growing 23% through 2030